Skip to main content

 • On-prem only where utilisation is guaranteed to be high – e.g. central knowledge services in large insurers or public authorities with proven 24/7 load.

-That makes GDPR sovereignty and §203 compliance noticeably cheaper than a typical basebox licence plus token caps would suggest – without IT having to build its own GPU cluster.
+That makes GDPR sovereignty and §203 compliance achievable with a predictable, user-independent fixed-price model – without IT having to build its own GPU cluster.

 Real-world relevance for hospitals of the Schön Kliniken kind, for utilities and municipalities like the City of Rosenheim, and for health insurers in PKV/GKV: the architecture covers §203 StGB without the software licence scaling per employee.